 Some fixed braces use elastic ligatures to hold the archwire in place.
 These ligatures come in a wide array of colours – and you can change your look each time we adjust your braces.

 If your jaws are positioned incorrectly, we can correct this through a combination of braces and jaw surgery.
 Together, they can achieve life-changing results – transforming your teeth and profile.

 If we think you could benefit from jaw surgery, we can refer you to the hospital for a surgical consultation.
 Once you’ve been assessed by a maxillofacial surgeon, you’ll return to the practice to discuss your final treatment options.

 As a specialist orthodontic practice, we provide teeth straightening solutions for adults and children.
 You can choose from all the latest treatments and benefit from years of orthodontic experience.

-To learn more about your options, you can get started with a free virtual consultation or visit us in Clonmel for a face-to-face assessment.
+To learn more about your options, you can get started with a free virtual consultation or visit us in Clonmel or Newbridge for a face-to-face assessment.